Table of Contents

 Consequently, when you buy a previously damaged vehicle from the dealer without knowing about it, you immediately lose money, since once you sign the purchase contract and leave the lot, you agree to paying a higher amount than what the vehicle was worth at that moment because of the diminution in value attributed to the prior accident damage.

-Second, the statute of limitations will place a complete bar on your recovery if you delay making your claim and filing a lawsuit against the dealer.
+Second, the statute of limitations will place a complete bar on your recovery if you delay making your claim and filing a lawsuit against the dealership that sold you a car that was in an accident.
 Once you miss the statutory period to sue the dealer for lying to you, you will not be able to obtain a compensation.

 Third, a previously damaged car may be unsafe to drive.
 By driving a previously damaged vehicle you are not only putting yourself at danger, but are also giving the dealer an opportunity to argue that you in fact did not care if the vehicle was previously involved in an accident, because you continued to drive it without making a claim after you learned about that fact.